subzerocloud/showcase/README.md

 // @subzerocloud/web // mostly for cloudflare workers or edge environments
 ```

 Upon initialization, subzero requires the database schema shape (which is basically a big json that can come from anywhere), that determines the structure, and in some cases permissions, of the exposed REST api.
-While it's possible to manually fill in the schema object, it's much easier to just intrtospect the database.
+While it's possible to manually fill in the schema object, it's much easier to just introspect the database.

 This code would be executed in an initialization function on server startup.